university-of-york/homepage-deploy/readme.md

 #### Making minor amends
 If you need to make a minor amend (eg correcting a typo) at this stage, you can edit your local copy rather than editing the published snippets or waiting for a republish.

-Make your changes to upload/index.shtml, then run `grunt sftp-deploy:test`.
+Make your changes to upload/index.shtml, then run `grunt sftp:test`.

 ###Step 3: Deploy to live